bcgov/cas-ciip-portal/docs/developer-guide.md

 ### Deploying the data

 `make deploy_test_data` will drop the existing database if it exists and recreate it using the current deployment files.
+The script itself can be run from the ciip portal root directory with:
+  - `./.bin/deploy-data.sh -dev`: deploy just the data to dev
+  - `./.bin/deploy-data.sh -p -dev`: revert & deploy with sqitch + deploy the data to dev
+  - `./.bin/deploy-data.sh -d -dev`: drop the database, create the database, deploy database entities with sqitch + deploy the data to dev

-Run `./.bin/deploy-data.sh --help` to learn about other available options.
+Run `./.bin/deploy-data.sh --help` to learn about available options.

 ### `ggircs_portal.current_timestamp()` in development and test mode